ducktective 5 months ago

 A lot of the language here is used in this gray area of formal and informal, seemingly characteristic of a high school essay.

-• captainepoch 3 hours ago
+• captainepoch 5 months ago

 I hope they use the money to improve all the issues people have arised over the years.
 It can be a really good platform, if they're open to change.
 Otherwise, it might be dead in the future.

-captainbland an hour ago
+captainbland 5 months ago

 Couldn't deserve it more.
 Makes it easy to install FOSS alternative apps to what you find in the play store which aren't infested with dark patterns and adware.

-imsurgio 3 hours ago
+imsurgio 5 months ago

 Great news.
 First place I check for OSS android software.
 App needs a bit of work but there are open alternatives.

-hoseja 3 hours ago
+hoseja 5 months ago

 I was having major issues each time F-Droid decided to update itself and then the only app I cared about on it implemented self-updating so I let it go.
 Has major GIMP vibes IMO.